 The short answer to that question is simple: Yes!

 How can I say that with such confidence?
 Honestly, the answer is a little boring.
 Our board—consisting of Deborah, her two brothers, and me—spent the last two years developing robust policies and procedures for the future governance of the Foundation.
-We have welcomed fourth generation family members to the Board—our daughter Alexandra Crawford and Stephen Butt’s daughter Sarah Butt.
+We have welcomed fourth generation family members to the Board—our daughter Alexandra Crawford and Stephen Butt’s daughter Sarah Butt buy spotify plays.
 Also, we included Howard Butt’s son Jeffery and our son-in-law Patrick Crawford to the investment committee, both having strong finance backgrounds.

 I have confidence in our future because I have confidence in the governance we have crafted to keep the Foundation healthy, strong, and missional for the next generations.